isomerpages/cris-corp/news-and-events/news/_posts/2025-12-12-post-Year in Review 2025.md

 </div>
 <p>In preparation for Research, Innovation and Enterprise <a href="https://www.straitstimes.com/singapore/politics/spore-to-press-on-with-large-scale-applied-ai-push-cross-sector-research-projects-heng-swee-keat" rel="noopener noreferrer nofollow" target="_blank"><u>(RIE) 2030</u></a>,
-which will focus on achieving transformative outcomes for the economy and national strategic priorities, NHIC organised strategic consultation sessions with the public healthcare clusters in 2025.
+which will focus on achieving transformative outcomes for the economy and national strategic priorities, <strong>NHIC</strong> organised strategic consultation sessions with the public healthcare clusters in 2025.
 Building on its decade-long partnership and past successes that delivered over 85 licenses and 28 spin-offs across three RIE cycles, these engagements aimed at aligning strategies, capabilities, and opportunities to drive development, scaling, implementation, and commercialisation of impactful health tech solutions.
 As part of these efforts, NHIC commissioned a comprehensive benchmarking analysis report examining global healthcare innovation practices and ecosystem challenges to inform strategic planning.</p>
 <p>The strategic consultation process reinforces NHIC's role in bridging
 clinical research, clinical practice, commercialisation and adoption to maximise the impact of Singapore's healthcare innovation investments under